UoB-COMSM0166/2026-group-27/devlog/README.md

   - enemies are too small and not very aggressive
 - Next Plan:
   - creat demo3 of the third map of this game

+## week: 8

+### Thanusha

+- Completed:
+    - designed the first draft of the Fox and Banksy character

+- In Progress:
+    - Designing maze walls and buildings